Zapper-fi/protocol/docs/api-intro/human-readable-transactions/app-timelines.md

 # App Timelines

-Displays a timeline of events that interacted with the smart contracts of a particular onchain app.
+Displays a timeline of events that interacted with a particular onchain app via their smart contracts.

 ---